nrwl/nx/docs/shared/react-tutorial/4-workspace-optimization.md

 Inputs for your task caching includes by default any environment details and all the source code of the projects and dependencies affecting your project.

-When running a task, Nx will determine all the inputs for your project and create a hash that will be used to index your cache.
-If you've already run this task with the same inputs, your cache will already be populated for at this index, and Nx will replay the results stored in the cache.
+When running a task, Nx will determine all the inputs for your task and create a hash that will be used to index your cache.
+If you've already run this task with the same inputs, your cache will already be populated at this index, and Nx will replay the results stored in the cache.

-If this index does not exist, Nx will actually run the command and then store those results in the cache.
+If this index does not exist, Nx will run the command and if the command succeeds, it will store the result in the cache.

 ### Outputs

-Outputs of the cache include the terminal output craeted by the task, as well as any files created by the task - for example: the artifact created by running a `build` task.
+Outputs of the cache include the terminal output created by the task, as well as any files created by the task - for example: the artifact created by running a `build` task.

-Outputs are defined for every target in your workspace (this was also mentioned in our previous section on tasks):
+Outputs are defined for every target in your workspace (this was also mentioned in [3 - Task Running](/react-tutorials/3-task-running)):

 ```json {% fileName="libs/products/project.json" %}
 {